Reviews You Can Rely On

 Credit: Jeremy Benson

 The M5 LCD Smart display is centered in the handlebar above the stem in an easy-to-see location.
 The screen has dimensions of 3" long x 2" wide with dark numbers and letters on a light background.
 The screen's angle can be adjusted to suit your preferences, and it is easy to read in a range of light conditions, including direct sunlight.
 It also has a backlight feature for use in dim light.
 This screen shows all of your most important information at a glance.
 The remaining battery charge is displayed graphically with 10 bars across the top of the screen that turn off sequentially as the battery is depleted.
 Below that, your current speed is displayed in miles per hour in large numbers, and it can be switched to metric units if you prefer.
-Pedal-assist setting is shown below that as a number 0-5.
-The data field at the bottom of the screen can be switched by pressing the mode button to show a variety of information including an odometer, current trip distance, and a real-time voltage indicator.
+The pedal-assist setting is shown below as a number 0-5.
+The data field at the bottom of the screen can be switched by pressing the mode button to show various information including an odometer, current trip distance, and a real-time voltage indicator.

 The battery is well integrated into the frame's downtube, and it can be easily removed for security or charging.